BigPolarBear1/factorization/README.md

 Update: Slowly grinding away today.
 Having some brain fog.
 So the core of this appraoch is, when we implement linear algebra... the new quadratic coefficient should be a square when multiplying smooth candidates together.
 That garantuees a square relation.
 So I just need to figure out how I'm going to represent that with legendre symbols...
 I'm slowly chipping away on it now.. give me a few days to complete this.

+Update: Ok ok, I see how to finish my work now.
+I just got to work out the number theory of how this quadratic coefficient changes when we mutiply results together... because then I can construct my quadratic character base..
+I've found a nice numerical example already that I can begin taking apart.
+Going to take a break for a few hours.
+I'll figure it out very soon... and once that happens... that is it, my work will be finished and it will finally be over.
+Literally the last meters before the finish line now... no rush, no stress.
+I better enjoy these last moments of calm.. becaues once this is done.. shit's going to be a mess after that.